hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 based on P2PPCB platform <https://github.com/hajimen/p2ppcb_software>.
 I, DecentKeyboards <https://www.etsy.com/shop/DecentKeyboards>, provide P2PPCB platform.

-DISCLAIMER: PC0 is extraordinarily slow for a large keyboard, so far.
-Around 60 keys is a reasonable limit.
+DISCLAIMER: PC0 is slow for a large keyboard, so far.
+Initial "Load KLE" command can take several minutes.
-You cannot speed up PC0 a lot with expensive hardware, because F360's computation is mostly done only by CPU, never by GPU, only single-thread, never multi-thread.
+Please start with making small studies and get a good grasp of the time consumption.

 DISCLAIMER: So far, PC0 remains at sketchy quality.
 In some cases, you'll get stuck into F360's critical bug and waste a lot of time to get around it.